daneroo/scrobbleCast/scrape/nodejs-es6/README.md

 * Try using promises
 * Try using ES6

+## Universal streams

+Having toyed with both control flow pattterns and storage models, we have arrived at a flexible represeantion which may be the output of a scrape operation, amenable to storage (file/leveldb/pouch), as well as processing (aggregation).
+We have started down the path of a _promise based_ control structure, but we may yet investigate [pull-streams](https://github.com/dominictarr/pull-stream).

+* {key:<descriptor fields>, values:<content of scrape>}
+* aggreated in files/stream as a single array or json lines.

 ## Delta streams

 We may receive (by polling) 4 kinds of files